-(f) the School's failure to timely submit the School Improvement Plan to the Sponsor, as required by State Statutes;
+School Improvement Plan to the Sponsor, as required by State statute;

-assessment programs; (g) the School's failure to participate in all state reasonable access to facilities and records recording procedures; (h) s to re the School's failure to allow the Sponsor view data sources, including collection and education goals established by Section 1000 the School's failure to comply with the Florida Statutes; failure to comply with Section 1003.43, Flo set forth in Section 1008.25, Florida Statutes rida Sta if the School is a secondary charter school, its atutes, or to the student progression standards procedures that adequately provide the infor the School's failure to use records and grade required by the Sponsor; Student Education (ESE) students and Eng services in accordance with federal, state and glish La the School's failure to provide Exceptional anguage Learners (ELL) with programs and school district policies; to enroll each student from the student's p eighteen (18) years of age or older; the School's failure to obtain proof of consent uardian or from the student if the student is annual financial audit as required by Section the School's failure to timely submit the , Florida Statutes; Florida Building Code, as it pertains to chaincluding reference documents, applicable st arter scl the School's failure to comply with the hools, and the Florida Fire Prevention Code, s and rules, and federal laws and rules; deral, s the School's failure to comply with all state and local governance including, without on Act (IDEA); the School's failure to obtain and maintain all facility certifications, and any other approval mental authorities having jurisdiction at any insurance at any time during the term of this in effect; (r) Charter the School's failure to maintain the required or provide evidence of that such insurance is
+Succeeds Act (ESSA);

+annual report to the Sponsor;

+requirements for highly qualified instructional personnel as redefined by the Every Student the School's failure to fulfill all the the School's failure to comply with the the School's failure to timely submit the the School's failure to timely submit the

-- (s) the violation by a member of the School's governing board of Sections 112.313(2), (3), (7) or (12), or 112.3143, Florida Statutes, or any other applicable portion of the Code of Ethics for Public Officers and Employees that is not promptly remedied upon notification of the violation to the School's governing board; - a failure by the School to fulfill all of the requirements for highly qualified instructional personnel as redefined by ESSA; - (u) the School's willful or reckless failure to manage public funds in accordance with the law; - (v) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) (3), Florida Constitution, to the extent said requirements are applicable and not promptly remedied in accordance with Section 14.F of this agreement; or - (w) the School's violation of any court order. - Section 2.D.1.b: Notice of Renewal/Non-Renewal from the Sponsor; Appeal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) calendar days in advance of the proposed action.
+- (s) a failure by the School to fulfill all of the requirements for highly qualified instructional personnel as redefined by ESSA; - (t) the School's willful or reckless failure to manage public funds in accordance with the law; - (u) the School's failure to comply with the maximum class size requirements of Article IX, Sections (1) (3), Florida Constitution, to the extent said requirements are applicable; or - (v) the School's violation of any lawful court order concerning matters relating to the charter school.

+Section 2.D.1.b: Notice of Renewal/Non-Renewal from the Sponsor; Appeal: Except when exercising its authority for the immediate termination of a charter school, the Sponsor shall provide written notification to the governing body of the School of the proposed renewal or non-renewal of its Charter at least ninety (90) days in advance of the proposed action.
 In the event of a non-renewal, the notice shall state in reasonable detail the grounds for the proposed action.
-The notice shall state that the School's governing body may issue a request for a hearing.
+The notice shall state that the School's governing body may issue a request for a hearing before the Sponsor.
 Said request must be made within fourteen (14) calendar days of receiving the notice.
-The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes. - Section 2.D.1.c Notice of Renewal/Non-Renewal from the School: The School shall notify the Sponsor in writing at least ninety (90) calendar days prior to the expiration of the Charter as to the School's intent to renew or not to renew. - Section 2.D.2 90-Day Termination: This Charter may be terminated upon ninety (90) calendar days written notice pursuant to Section 1002.33(8)(b), Florida Statutes, for any of the grounds listed in the foregoing Non-Renewal Section, Grounds for Good Cause Section, or ground specified elsewhere in this Charter or provided under applicable law.
-This Charter may also be terminated by the Sponsor before the expiration of its term if the Sponsor determines, after due notice and opportunity to be heard, that insufficient progress has been made by the School in attaining certain achievement objectives agreed to by the parties hereto and contained in this Charter. - Section 2.D.2.a: Notice from the Sponsor; Appeal: Except when immediately terminated pursuant to this Charter, the Sponsor shall provide written notification to the governing body of the School of the proposed termination of a charter at least ninety (90) calendar days in advance of the proposed action.
+The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.

+Section 2.D.1.c: Notice of Renewal/Non-Renewal from the School: The School shall notify the Sponsor in writing at least ninety (90) days prior to the expiration of the Charter as to the School's intent to renew or not to renew.

+Section 2.D.2: 90-Day Termination: This Charter may be terminated upon ninety (90) calendar days' written notice pursuant to Section 1002.33(8)(b) and (c), Florida Statutes, for any of the grounds listed in the foregoing Non-Renewal Section, Grounds for Good Cause Section, or ground specified elsewhere in this Charter or provided under applicable law.
+This Charter may also be terminated by the Sponsor before the expiration of its term if the Sponsor determines, after due notice and opportunity to be heard, that insufficient progress has been made by the School in attaining the student achievement objectives agreed to by the parties hereto and contained in this Charter and if it is not likely that such objectives can be achieved before expiration of the Charter.

+Section 2.D.2.a: Notice from the Sponsor; Appeal: Except when immediately terminated pursuant to this Charter, the Sponsor shall provide written notification to the governing body of the School of the proposed termination of a charter at least ninety (90) days in advance of the proposed action.
 The notice shall state in reasonable detail the grounds for the proposed action.
 The notice shall state that the School's governing body may issue a request for an informal hearing before the Sponsor.
-Said request must be made within fourteen

-(14) calendar days of receiving the notice.
+Said request must be made within fourteen (14) calendar days of receiving the notice.
 The hearing shall be conducted using the procedure selected by the Sponsor from those alternatives specified in Section 1002.33(8)(b), Florida Statutes.